 The same area has been proposed by the Cyprus Government as an SCI (Site of Community Importance) under the Habitats Directive, and as a SPA (Special Protection Area) under the Birds Directive.
-As will be seen from the attached map, Annex 1, the area proposed falls well short of the area envisaged by the World Bank Study (1995) or that studied by the EU-LIFE Natura Project (2003) or the IBA Recommendations.
+As will be seen from the attached map, Annex A, the area proposed falls well short of the area envisaged by the World Bank Study (1995) or that studied by the EU-LIFE Natura 2000 Project (2003) or the IBA (Important Bird Area) Inventory .
 From a potential area of 230km2/23.000 ha identified by the World Bank Study, only 10.017 ha have been included in the terrestrial area of the current government proposal, of which over 7.000 ha correspond to the already protected state forest.
 The planning provisions for the Peninsula, which were announced as part of an earlier Government decision in late 2008 (while the boundaries were still pending), remain in effect and contain many of the contentious issues identified in previous decisions by your Committee.
 These include:

-- The proposed road from Inia village and erection of a community centre on the coast (both criticised in the Ellul report and contravening point 8 of the Committee's Recommendation 63/1997) - The continuation of the tourist zones on either side of Akamas without a buffer zone (contrary to Recommendation 63/1997 and the Ellul Report). - Although it is understandable that the decision should provide measures to support the village communities and their economies, the development zones proposed are excessive, thereby limiting the Natura site and degrading the landscape (contrary to the Ellul Report).
-The original issue of declaring the wider area into a National Park or Biosphere Reserve, which was the aim of the World Bank Study, and of your Recommendation no.63, has been totally ignored. - A new and very dangerous development is that the ban on building isolated homesteads in the "area west of the communities", has now been withdrawn, allowing construction of isolated houses in all the natural areas of Akamas.
-So a policy which has degraded habitats in the rest of rural Cyprus is now extended to the Akamas Peninsula.
+- The proposed road from Inia village and erection of a community centre on the coast (both criticised in the Ellul report and contravening point 8 of the Committee's Recommendation 63/1997) - The continuation of the tourist zones on either side of Akamas without a buffer zone (contrary to Recommendation 63/1997 and the Ellul Report). - Although it is understandable that the decision should provide measures to support the village communities and their economies, the development zones proposed are excessive, thereby limiting the Natura 2000 site and degrading the landscape (contrary to the Ellul Report).
+The original issue of declaring the wider area into a National Park or Biosphere Reserve, which was the aim of the World Bank Study, and of your Recommendation no.63, has been totally ignored. - A later and very dangerous development is that the ban on building isolated homesteads in the "area west of the communities" has now been withdrawn, allowing construction of isolated houses in all the natural areas of Akamas.
+So a policy which has degraded habitats in the rest of rural Cyprus is now extended to the Akamas Peninsula. - Even more dangerous is the fact that article 6 of the Habitats Directive requiring appropriate assessment of plans or projects that may affect a Natura 2000 area, is not applied by the government in areas outside these designated as pSCI.
+As a result several developments have appeared in the area eligible for designation with no environmental control from the Environment Department and the Game and Fauna Service who are the relevant authorities (see below).

-The boundaries proposed exclude large areas of the Akamas of great importance to breeding and migratory birds listed in Annex I of the Birds Directive, and large parts of habitats listed in Annex I of the Habitats Directive.
-These are mentioned specifically in Annex 2 to this report.
+The boundaries proposed exclude large areas of Akamas of great importance to breeding and migratory birds listed in Annex I of the Birds Directive, and large parts of habitats listed in Annex I of the Habitats Directive.
+These are mentioned specifically in Annex B to this report.